whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_1.md

 _Image: SF OpenData attribute table after joining datasets.
 Records with NULL values need to be imported by hand._

-Examples of neighbourhoods that WOF did not have at the time of import are `Appearel City` and `Buena Vista` (meaning these records will need a new WOF ID).
+Examples of neighbourhoods that WOF did not have at the time of import are `Appearel City` and `Buena Vista` (meaning these records will need a new `wof:id`).
 Since these neighbourhoods were not in the WOF database, we should consider importing them as new neighbourhood records.

 ## 4: Reconciling our data sources